-- Investigate and critique a range of policy, planning, monitoring and evaluation models and frameworks related to individual, local and national outcomes which underpin sustainable organisations; - Explore and critique funding and resource implications and ways in which different organisational models can respond to expressed socioeconomic needs to ensure sustainability; - Be given opportunities to explore differences between leadership and management theories and determine ways in which effective, principled and inclusive practices promote sustainability; - Demonstrate an understanding of collaborative working and its importance in community education projects.
+- Investigate and critique a range of policy, planning, monitoring and evaluation models and frameworks related to individual, local and national outcomes which underpin sustainable organisations; - Explore and critique funding and resource implications and ways in different organisational models can respond to expressed socio-economic needs to ensure sustainability: - Be given opportunities to explore differences between leadership and management theories and determine ways in which effective. principled and inclusive practices promote sustainability: - Demonstrate an understanding of collaborative working and its importance in community education projects.

-The learning and teaching will enable you to develop a deeper understanding of key elements which contribute towards sustainable organisations and the complexities involved in maintaining sustainable organisations with a Community Education professional context.
+The learning and teaching will enable you to develop a deeper understanding of key elements which contribute towards organisations and sustainable complexities involved in maintaining sustainable organisations with professional Community Education context.